Aloha

 Links:

 Sugar (Polyvinyl, 2002) is better structured although a little less adventurous.
 They See Rocks, Let Your Head Hang Low, It Won't Be Long are still impeccable performances but tend to reward the musicians, not the audience.
-Aloha is moving from emocore to progressive-rock, increasing the doses of jazz (and vibraphone), alienating the rhythm and indulging in subtle counterpoint.
+The counterpoint is so subtle here that one loses the thread of the song.

 Replacing Koltnow with a new keyboardist on Here Comes Everyone (Polyvynil, 2004), the band moved towards a sunnier and catchier sound, distancing themselves from the previous album's jazz leanings (although half the songs still feature the vibraphone).

-Some Echoes (Polyvinyl, 2006) was a more structured work that often evoked a tribute to psychedelic-rock of the Sixties.
+Some Echoes (Polyvinyl, 2006) was a more traditional work that even sounded like a tribute to psychedelic-rock of the Sixties.
 Brace Your Face was the only piece to be led by the vibraphone, and also the standout track.
 Keyboard arrangements dominate Summer Lawn and Mountain.

 Aloha's multi-instrumentalist Cale Parks debuted solo with Illuminated Manuscript (Polyvinyl, 2006), weak on the vocals but rich on the arrangements.